-There are various body parts where wearable devices are worn.
-Vahdatpour et al. \cite{localization_vahdatpour} had 25 subjects wear accelerometers at 10 locations on the forearm, upper arm, head, thigh, shin, and waist, and collected acceleration data during daily activities.
-From the collected data, the SVM (Support Vector Machine) was used to estimate the attachment site with an average accuracy of 89\%.
-Sztyler et al. \cite{localization_sztyler} attached accelerometers to seven locations on the head, chest, left upper arm, left wrist, waist, left pocket of pants, and left ankle of 15 subjects and collected acceleration data during various physical activities.
-From the collected data, the wearing site was estimated using Random Forest, and an average accuracy of 89\% was achieved.
-Kunze et al. \cite{localization_kunze} attached accelerometers to four locations on the wrist, the right side of the head above the eyes, the left trouser’s pocket, and the left breast pocket of six subjects and collected data during walking movements.
+Various body parts have been investigated as locations for wearable devices, and researchers have sought to estimate the locations from sensor data.
+Vahdatpour et al. \cite{localization_vahdatpour} collected acceleration data during daily activities from 25 subjects who wore accelerometers at 10 locations on the forearm, upper arm, head, thigh, shin, and waist.
+From the collected data, a support vector machine (SVM) was able to estimate the attachment site with an average accuracy of 89\%.
+Sztyler et al. \cite{localization_sztyler} collected acceleration data during various physical activities from 15 subjects who had accelerometers attached to seven locations: the head, chest, left upper arm, left wrist, waist, left pants pocket, and left ankle.
+From the collected data, the attachment site was estimated with an average accuracy of 89\% by using a random forest.
+Kunze et al. \cite{localization_kunze} collected data during walking movements from six subjects who had accelerometers attached to four locations: the wrist, the right side of the head above the eye, the left pants pocket, and the left breast pocket.
 From the collected data, the attachment site was estimated using the C4.5 classifier.
-We have proposed a method to estimate the body part where the wearer is wearing a wearable device without having the wearer perform a specific action, using ECG and pulse data, which are biometric information that can be acquired by the wearable device \cite{localization_yoshida}.\par
+In addition, we previously proposed a method to estimate the body part where a wearable device is attached without requiring the wearer to perform a specific action; instead, we used electrocardiography (ECG) and pulse data, which are biometric information that can be acquired by the wearable device \cite{localization_yoshida}.\par

-As described above, wearable devices have been proposed in various shapes.
-Because of the wide range of wearing sites, research using wearable devices has been actively conducted.

-\subsection{Studies using Smartwatches}
+\subsection{Studies on Smartwatches}